elastic/es2unix/README.md

         cluster status nodes data pri shards relo init unassign kluster green      2    2   3      6    0    0        0

+## Count

+Sometimes you need a quick count to tell whether a cluster has any data and whether it's indexing.
+You can also supply a query.

+        % es count
+        2,319,799
+        % es count elasticsearch
+        3 "q=elasticsearch"
+        % es count "john deacon"
+        225,839 "q=john deacon"
+        % es count "\"saved by the bell\""
+        220 "q="saved by the bell""

 ## Master

         % es master